AlbertaSat/ex3_simulated_subsystems/ADCS/README.md

 - Comm status
 - Rate sensor temperature (sensor measuring the wheel speed?)

+## Payload design

+- TODO

 ## TODO
 - [ ] Make a status report transaction code
-- [ ]
+- [ ] Implement an echo command

 ## Usage

+Note: We are missing docker setups for running the unit test.
+Run using your local environment for now.

-There is now a dockerfile associated with this subsystem, and you are able to run it using the following command on powershell (please have docker installed)
+_There is now a dockerfile associated with this subsystem, and you are able to run it using the following command on powershell (please have docker installed)_

 ```powershell
 docker build -t adcs_server .